-Bob McQuaid is a Posthumous Songwriter 2019 Inductee from Quinte West - All Counties Category
+Bob McQuaid is a Singer - Songwriter 2019 Inductee from Quinte West - All Counties Category

 Bob was born and raised near Port Hope Ontario and started playing rhythm guitar at local dances with his Grandfather Bill Gray at age 14.
 While working at a variety of jobs he also was part of local live radio shows with Garry "Gizz” Watt and lifelong friend Stu Peters.